 Co-curricular Activities @ Common Core

 If you are interested in venturing beyond just the curriculum, Common Core offers a range of voluntary co-curricular programmes and activities that you may be interested in participating in.
 These opportunities include competitions, seminars, global exchanges, internships, and research projects.
 Some activities may include the payment of prize monies, honorarium, and student fellowships.
-You also have the chance to earn out-of-classroom academic credits by successfully completing the programmes.
+You also have the chance to earn out-of-classroom academic credits by successfully completing the programmes that appears on your Academic Attainment Profile (transcript).

-The co-curricular activities are aimed at helping you build capacities to enhance your future professional lives.
+The co-curricular activities are aimed at helping you build a portfolio and develop capacities to enhance your future professional and personal lives.